 For any other extenuating circumstances, parents must make a formal appeal in writing to the principal

-Original certificates from participating physicians and dentists substantiating all illnesses and that additional absences were medically necessary must be provided to school personnel upon return from such absences within 3 school days.
+Original certificates from participating physicians and dentists substantiating all illnesses and that additional absences were medically necessary must be provided to school personnel upon return from such absences WITHIN 3 SCHOOL DAYS.
+After 3 days, excuses will not be valid, and the absence counts as unexcused.

-ABSENTEE PROCEDURES
+Absentee Procedures

 When a student is absent from school, the parent or guardian must call the school office before 9:00 a.m. to report your student’s absence.
 If the office does not receive a call, a parent will be contacted.
 This policy is for the protection of the SFCS students and is aligned with the Louisiana state statutes.

 When a student is absent for three or more days due to illness, a parent may call the school office before 9:30 a.m. to arrange for homework assignments to be picked up at the school office after 2:00 p.m.
 For shorter absences, students should make arrangements with classmates regarding assignments or get assignments from Renweb.
 You may request your child’s textbooks, which can be picked up in the office at the end of the school day or sent home with a sibling.